kyma-project/cli/docs/03-03-examples-alpha.md

   --value monitoring.alertmanager.alertmanagerSpec.resources.requests.memory=204Mi
   ```

-## Upgrade Kyma

-The `alpha deploy` command not only installs Kyma, you also use it to upgrade the Kyma version on the cluster.
-You have the same options as described under [Install Kyma](#install-kyma).

-> **NOTE:** If you upgrade from one Kyma release to a newer one, an automatic compatibility check compares your current version and the new release.<br>
-The compatibility check only works with release versions.
-If you installed Kyma from a PR, branch, revision, or local version, the compatibility cannot be checked.

-## Change Kyma settings

-To change your Kyma configuration, use the `alpha deploy` command and deploy the same Kyma version that you're currently using, just with different settings.

 ## Debugging

 The alpha commands support error handling in several ways, for example:

-- To tweak the values on a component level, use the `alpha deploy --components` command to find out the settings that work for your installation.
+- To tweak the values on a component level, use `alpha deploy --components` to find out the settings that work for your installation.
-- To understand which component failed during deployment, deactivate the `--atomic` flag for the `alpha deploy` command.
-As long as it's active, any component that wasn't installed successfully is rolled back, which may make it hard to find out what went wrong.
+- To understand which component failed during deployment, deactivate the `--atomic` flag for `alpha deploy`. <br>With active atomic deployment, any component that hasn't been installed successfully is rolled back, which may make it hard to find out what went wrong.

 <!-- ANY OTHER DEBUGGING USE CASES? -->